FlexDealer/lifter/README.md

 # Lifter
-Simple popup library with no dependencies
+Simple but flexible popup library with no dependencies

 ## Implementation
 **CSS**